The Top Tourist Attractions in Rotorua, New Zealand

 15. Polynesian Spa

-If you are travelling with kids, then Rainbow Springs will be one of your favourite tourist attractions in Rotorua.
-No, this is not another hot spring but a wildlife attraction in Rotorua!
+If you are travelling with kids, then the National Kiwi Hatchery will be one of your favourite tourist attractions in Rotorua.
+No, this is not another hot spring but a wildlife attraction.
 Visit the kiwi house to learn about the breeding programs used to boost the populations of kiwi.
 If you’re lucky, you might even see a kiwi chick.
-Find out more about Rainbow Springs on Viator, Tripadvisor or KKday.
+Find out more about the National Kiwi Hatchery on Viator or Klook.
 Plus, check out more activities like this in the 10 Things to Do in Rotorua with Kids.

 17. Mt Tarawera